 The photographs displayed are taken with both film, large and medium format, and digital cameras.

 I appreciate any feedback on my work.
-You can reach me through the contact page.
+You can reach me by email at [email protected]

 Please be aware that none of the photographs appearing in this site may be used for commercial purposes without me explicit permission.